Reduced Order Optimal Control of the Convective FitzHugh-Nagumo Equation: Optimality system and discretization

-Let the edge $E$ be a common edge for two elements $K$ and $K^e$.
-For a scalar function $v\in V_h$, there are two traces of $v$ along $E$, denoted by $v|_E$ from interior of $K$ and $v^e|_E$ from interior of $K^e$.
-Then, the jump and average of $v$ across the edge $E$ are defined by:
+where $\bm{n}_{K}(x)$ is the exterior unit normal vector on the boundary $\partial K$ of an element $K$.
+Let the common edge for two elements $K$ and $K^e$ be $E$.
+Then there are two traces of a function $w\in W_h$ along the edge $E$, denoted by $w|_E$ from the interior of $K$ and $w^e|_E$ from the interior of $K^e$.
+Accordingly, the jump and average of $w$ across the edge $E$ are defined by